Table of Contents

 image19.png#asset:8158

-It is worth noting that you will see details about the most recent syncing action between Transifex and Zendesk and not a full sync log for all attempts.
 Each sync action will attempt to sync all out-of-sync content, so any syncing errors that were previously found will either be repeated or fixed.

 Editing the Transifex Project - Zendesk content link

-• Update your selected Zendesk content to sync with Transifex
+• Update your selected Zendesk content to sync with Transifex.

-• Change options on how updates from Transifex are sent back to Zendesk
+• Change options on how updates from Transifex are sent back to Zendesk.

 Handling language mapping between Zendesk and Transifex

 The integration automatically handles language locale differences between the two services.
-This language mapping applies both to the source and target languages of your linked Transifex project.
+This language mapping applies to the source and target languages of your linked Transifex project.
 In cases where more than two similar locales are available in your Transifex project, the most common locale is selected.

 For example, if your Zendesk Help Center supports German (de), and the linked Transifex project has both de and de_DE as target locales, the Zendesk content will be linked with the de locale in Transifex.